stanford-rc/globus.stanford.edu/server/install.md

   This is where Globus' API servers live in AWS.
 Globus Connect Server communicates back to Globus during endpoint setup and maintenance.

+<i class="fas fa-clipboard-list"></i> For this planning item, you need answers
+to the following questions:

+1. Do I need a public IP address for my server?

+2. Do I need to put the server behind a network firewall, or can I rely on just the host-based firewall?

+3. Which firewall rules will I need to request/implement?

-*Congratulations!*  You now have your firewall configuration ready.
+<i class="fas fa-clipboard-check"></i> *Congratulations!*  You now have your
+firewall configuration ready.

 &nbsp;